DDF operators in the Hybrid Formalism: The bosonisation of the symplectic bosons

 \section{The bosonisation of the symplectic bosons}

-In the hybrid formalism of BVW \cite{Berkovits:1999im}, the world-sheet description of string theory with pure NS-NS flux on $\text{AdS}_3 \times \text{S}^3 \times \mathbb{T}^4$ consists of $3$ (anti-)commuting theories: \begin{enumerate*}[label=(\roman*)] \item a WZW model on $\mathfrak{psu}(1,1|2)_1$, \item chiral bosons $\rho$ and $\sigma$, \item a twisted CFT on $\mathbb{T}^4$. \end{enumerate*} In Appendix~\ref{app:bvw}, we briefly review the (free-field) hybrid formalism.
-Here we are only focusing on the left moving (holomorphic) sector.
-The BVW formulation of string theory on $\text{AdS}_3 \times \text{S}^3 \times \mathbb{T}^4$ has the advantage that the level $k=1$ still makes sense, in contrast to the direct application of the RNS formalism \cite{Eberhardt:2018ouy,Dei:2020zui}.
-In fact, the world-sheet has a twisted $\mathcal{N}=4$ superconformal symmetry, such that a physical state $\phi$ is described by a double cohomology as follows
+In the hybrid formalism of BVW \cite{Berkovits:1999im}, the world-sheet description of string theory with one unit of NS-NS flux on $\text{AdS}_3 \times \text{S}^3 \times \mathbb{T}^4$ consists of $3$ (anti-)commuting theories: \begin{enumerate*}[label=(\roman*)] \item a WZW model on $\mathfrak{psu}(1,1|2)_1$, \item bosons $\rho$ and $\sigma$, \item a topologically twisted CFT on $\mathbb{T}^4$. \end{enumerate*} Before starting the main topic of this section, which is the bosonisation of the symplectic bosons and the realisation of the Wakimoto fields, we briefly review the main ingredients of each of the mentioned theories and our conventions for them, and we explain how these theories combine together to describe the world-sheet theory.
+In Appendix~\ref{app:bvw}, we give complementary details that are necessary for performing calculations in Sections~\ref{sec:ddf} and \ref{sec:n=4}.
+For a detailed review see \cite{Gaberdiel:2022als,gerick:thesis}.
+Note that in the following we only focus on the left-moving part of the world-sheet theory and there is a similar construction for the right-moving sector as well.